 - 43 Spans Collapse at Arches: Significantly, according to LiveScience and the American Geophysical Union, since 1977 in Arches National Park, forty-three arch formations have collapsed.
 Yet there, and around the world, we see these structures fall but we don't see them form.
 At this rate of about one arch collapse per year, the math challenges the old-earth claim that the park's 2,000 arches result from millions of years of erosion.

 - For more examples, see David Catchpoole's A dangerous view, from the Spring 2015 Creation magazine and Slip Slidin' Away over at momtastic.
 And also, let's all hold our collective breathe for Wikipedia's balancing rocks! :)

-- Personal note from Bob: "Two of our sons have repelled a hundred feet down off of one of the famed arches in Arches National Park.
-Clearly, they were not as safe as we had hoped they were, at the time."
+- Personal note from Bob: "Two of our sons have repelled a hundred feet off of one of the famed arches in Arches National Park.
+Clearly, they were not as safe as we had presumed they were at the time."
 Likewise, watch out for Mesa Arch in Canyonlands, said to be the most photographed arch in the world, which LiveScience reports "is safe from collapse for now".